Setting Up Auto Run

 - Reset on Completion - Creates a working copy in

-Runs/subfolder instead of modifying the original.
+runs/subfolder instead of modifying the original.
 The original document is never touched, and working copies (e.g.,TASK-1735192800000-loop-1.md) serve as audit logs. - Duplicate - Add the same document multiple times

 - Reset on Completion - Creates a working copy in